wcrandall/Mp3-Player/README.md

       * At the bottom by where it says `This file came from another computer and might be blocked to help protect this computer` Click 'Unblock'
       * Close Visual Studio, reopen the project, and click Start
 * Option 2
-    * Click on the releases tab of the project in Github
+    * Click on the releases tab of the project in GitHub
     * Click on the .exe file
     * Save the file
     * Open the folder it was downloaded into